 - Collecting a Certificate of Insurance (COI) for each subcontractor

-- Confirming required policies (commonly GL and workers’ comp; sometimes auto, umbrella, etc.)
+- Confirming required policies (commonly GL and workers compensation; sometimes auto, umbrella, and others)

-- Confirming endorsements when required (Additional Insured, Primary & Noncontributory, Waiver of Subrogation)
+- Confirming endorsements when required (Additional Insured, Primary and Noncontributory, Waiver of Subrogation)

 Why subcontractor compliance matters (bids, contracts, and audits)